 Plus findings published in the American Journal of Political Science indicate that voters will blame a president if weather disasters cause severe damage.
 This will be true even though voters realize these politicians have little control over the weather and even though the voters may share responsibility for the damage because they failed to heed warnings from government authorities.
-The 2006 Democratic takeover of the House and Senate have been attributed in part to citizen disapproval of President Bush’s handling of Hurricane Katrina.
+The 2006 Democratic takeover of the House and Senate were attributed in part to citizen disapproval of President Bush’s handling of Hurricane Katrina.

-The researchers, from Boston University and Carnegie Mellon University-Qatar, also say that when the President is seen as acting decisively to minimize deaths, injuries, and property damage from a hurricane, the President gains good will.
+The researchers, from Boston University and Carnegie Mellon University-Qatar, also say that when the president is seen as acting decisively to minimize deaths, injuries, and property damage from a hurricane, the president gains good will.
 The effect of this good will at least offsets the attribution of blame and, because it is based on logic, usually exceeds the power of the blame.